 - Service Level Agreement.
 Subject to the terms and conditions of the Agreement, SDI shall use commercially reasonable efforts to make the Service available and provide support in accordance with the service levels set out in the SLA.

 - Service Suspension.
-Notwithstanding anything to the contrary in the Agreement, SDI may temporarily suspend Subscriber’s and any Authorized User’s access to any portion or all of the Service if: (i) SDI reasonably determines that (A) there is a material risk to or disruption of the security or performance of the Service or the SDI Systems or to any other customer, business partner or vendor of SDI; (B) Subscriber or any Authorized User is using the Service, the SDI Systems or other SDI IP for fraudulent or illegal activities or in violation of the Agreement; (C) Subscriber has ceased to continue its business in the ordinary course, made an assignment for the benefit of creditors or similar disposition of its assets, or become the subject of any bankruptcy, reorganization, liquidation, dissolution, or similar proceeding; or (D) SDI’s provision of the Service to Subscriber or any Authorized User is prohibited by Applicable Law; or (ii) in accordance with Section 8(c)(iii) (any such suspension described in subclause (i) or (ii), a “Service Suspension”).
+Notwithstanding anything to the contrary in the Agreement, SDI may temporarily suspend Subscriber’s and any Authorized User’s access to any portion or all of the Service if: (i) SDI reasonably determines that (A) there is a material risk to or disruption of the security or performance of the Service or the SDI Systems or to any other customer, business partner or vendor of SDI that was caused by Subscriber, its Affiliates, or its or their Authorized Users or Representatives; (B) Subscriber or any Authorized User is using the Service, the SDI Systems or other SDI IP for fraudulent or illegal activities or in violation of the Agreement; (C) Subscriber has ceased to continue its business in the ordinary course, made an assignment for the benefit of creditors or similar disposition of its assets, or become the subject of any bankruptcy, reorganization, liquidation, dissolution, or similar proceeding; or (D) SDI’s provision of the Service to Subscriber or any Authorized User is prohibited by Applicable Law; or (ii) in accordance with Section 8(c)(iii) (any such suspension described in subclause (i) or (ii), a “Service Suspension”).
 SDI shall use commercially reasonable efforts to provide advance written notice of any Service Suspension to Subscriber (including by phone or email to Subscriber’s business contact), to work with Subscriber to resolve the circumstance giving rise to the Service Suspension, and to provide updates regarding resumption of access to the Service following any Service Suspension.
-SDI shall use commercially reasonable efforts to resume providing access to the Service as soon as reasonably possible after the event giving rise to the Service Suspension is cured.
+SDI shall resume providing access to the Service as soon as reasonably possible after the event giving rise to the Service Suspension is resolved.
 SDI will have no liability for any damage, liabilities, losses (including any loss of data or profits) or any other consequences that Subscriber or any Authorized User may incur as a result of a Service Suspension.
 SDI acknowledges that suspending Subscriber’s right to access or use the Service is a significant action, and SDI shall not exercise this remedy except in good faith and as necessary to resolve the issue giving rise to SDI’s suspension right.

 - Effect of Suspension.
 During a Service Suspension, (i) Subscriber remains responsible for all Fees and other charges for the suspended Service; and (ii) Subscriber will not be entitled to any compensation or credits for any period of Service Suspension, unless the suspension was due to SDI’s error or breach of the Agreement.